Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 One big change is the completion of the Skyway Bridge to bypass Hoover Dam entirely, saving travelers a lot of time and headaches.

 Although very scenic, traffic became a small nightmare when travelling between Arizona and Nevada through the Dam’s small winding roads.

-When I first came out to the Dam in 1977 you simply parked in one of the little parking places provided.
+When I first came out to the Dam in 1977 you simply parked in one of various little parking spots that used to be provided.
 If they were full, which was rare, you could park alongside parts of the road.

-Like so many things were back in those days, it was very easy getting to and from most anywhere all around Las Vegas.
+Traffic wasn't like it is today and like so many things back in those days, it was so easy getting in and out and all around Hoover Dam.

-You still pass some of those but it's much more populated now with chain eateries you’ll be familiar with, making it easier to grab a bite to eat before or after your visit the Dam.
+There's still a few of those still around, but it's much more populated now with chain eateries you’ll be familiar with.
+One plus to that is that it makes it easier to grab a bite to eat before or after you visit the Dam.

 2014 was a seminal year for Boulder City.
 The last remaining worker of Hoover Dam identified by museum records passed away.

-Darwin Colby, 98, was 15 when he heard about the Dam and right after graduating high school, he left Salina, Utah on his motorcycle to get work at the Dam.
-It was a grand opportunity in the midst of the Depression.
+Darwin Colby, 98, was 15 when he heard about the Dam and right after graduating high school he left Salina, Utah on his motorcycle to get work at the Dam.
+It was a big opportunity in the midst of the Depression.

 He passed away in his sleep on November 12, 2014 and with him ends an historical period of those who endured.
 They did what they needed to do to get work and keep working.